C5H8NNaO4/tarent-challenge/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `C5H8NNaO4`, `tarent-challenge`, `statelesscloud`, `Moritz Roessler`, `GMail`, `moritz.roessler@gmail.com`, `Tarent Coding Challenge`, `A small SPA to showcase basic react / fullstack skill.`
+Do a search and replace with your text editor for the following: `C5H8NNaO4`, `tarent-challenge`, `statelesscloud`, `moritz-roessler-666b18175`, `GMail`, `moritz.roessler@gmail.com`, `Tarent Coding Challenge`, `A small SPA to showcase basic react / fullstack skill.`

 <p align="right">(<a href="#top">back to top</a>)</p>